jeancochrane/jeancochrane.com/content/blog/process-and-procedure.md

 have to store ever-expanding function calls for every step of the procedure, or can it get away with only storing three arguments and an operator?

-As a functional, tail-call optimized language, Scheme encourages a sublter kind of recursion than Python.
-Recursive procedures in Scheme can spawn processes that are either iterative or recursive, depending on the context, allowing the programmer finer-grained control over the machine execution&mdash;if they know what they're doing.
+As a functional, tail-call optimized language, Scheme encourages a more sophisticate treatment of recursion than Python.
+Recursive procedures in Scheme can spawn processes that are either iterative or recursive, depending on the context, allowing the programmer finer-grained control over the machine execution&mdash;if they can think like the machine.

 -----